Sorin-Jayaweera/Harvey-Mudd-College-Sorin-s-Class-Notes/Frosh/Linear Algebra/Eigenvalues and Eigenvectors.md

 $$
 This is representing the transition between node 2 and any other node.

-Measuring the fraction of time that the surfer has been at node i tells us how important node i is relative to other nodes.
+Measuring the fraction of time that the internet surfer has been at node i tells us how important node i is relative to other nodes.
 Each additional step has little effect on the fraction.

 (sidenote: for the curious, it might be interesting to look up "Markov chain", or "Markov process")